While remote work is not a new concept to everyone, the COVID-19 pandemic forced its acceleration globally.

 Almost everyone wants (and would recommend) to work remotely…

-Buffer’s 2022 State of Remote Work interviewed more than 2,000 people in 16 different countries on their views about remote work.
+Buffer’s 2022 State of Remote Work interviewed more than 2,000 people in 16 different countries on their views on remote work.
 This survey showed an overwhelming yet unsurprising result.

 Out of 2,118 employees surveyed, 97% of them want to stay working remotely for “at least some of the time.”
 The same percentage also recommends remote work to their peers.